All Episodes

 Yeah, I mean, really weird stuff, especially in the news cycle.

-I mean, I was in the news cycle, I think, for a better part of almost three days.
+I mean, I was in the news cycle I think for a better part of almost three days.

 It was the most funniest shit ever.

-I'd like to question that at some point, because I think I've definitely earned the right to say I have first-hand experience in saying that whatever they identify as, quote, reputable sources is highly questionable, because the information that was pumped out and distributed about me, Was so unequivocally false that basically the articles themselves and the repetition of those in verbatim was about 80% false.
+I'd like to question that at some point because I think I've definitely heard the right to say I have first-hand experience in saying that whatever they identify as quote reputable sources is highly questionable.

 I'm there on X. I'm basically there, right?